 Tips for Choosing Your Bass Rod Length

 Ready to find your perfect rod length?
-Try these tips:
+First, try these steps then select the correct rod for your application.

 - Borrow rods from fishing buddies to test on the water